mhn-research/PyridineQSAR/README.md

 1. **Preparation**

 From literature and research article, pIC50 values and other properties were extracted. curated raw data found in data folder.
-Example data given as below:
+Example  inputs given in below table:

 | Ligand 1     | Ligand 2 | Charge | Incubation Time | Cell Lines | IC50 | pIC50
 | ----------- | ---------- | -------- | ------------ | ---- | --- | --- |